wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <a name="HDInsight"></a>

-## HDInsight
+## HDInsight from 2017

 <a target="_blank" href="https://gallery.azure.ai/Solution/Fraud-Detection-with-Azure-HDInsight-Spark-Clusters-2">
 Fraud Detection with Azure HDInsight Spark Clusters</a>

 <a target="_blank" href="https://gallery.azure.ai/Solution/Loan-Credit-Risk-with-Azure-HDInsight-Spark-Clusters">
 Loan Credit Risk with Azure HDInsight Spark Clusters</a>